elnehr/birkenpollen/README.md

 ## Get started

 To use this tool [Python 3](https://www.python.org/downloads/) is required.
-To install the dependencies, run the following terminal command:
+To install the dependencies, run the following terminal command in the project directory (path/to/birkenpollen_main):

 ```
 pip install -r requirements.txt